fredboys/my-backend/README.md

 ![Database diagram](/readme/database-cm.jpg)

+# API End Point

+End point: /contacts/

+* POST - To create contact request
+* GET - To get a list of contact requests

+End point: /contacts/int:pk/

+* PUT - To update a single contact request
+* GET - To get a single contact request
+* DELETE - To delete a contact request

+End point: /products/

+* POST - To create a product post
+* GET - To list the product posts

+End point: /products/int:pk/

+* PUT - To update a single post
+* GET - To get a single post
+* DELETE - To delete a post

+End point: /profiles/

+* POST - To create a profile
+* GET - To list the profiles

+End point: /profiles/int:pk/

+* PUT - To update a single profile
+* GET - To get a single profile
+* DELETE - To delete a profile

 # Security

 A permissions class was added called IsOwnerOrReadOnly to ensure only users who create the content are able to edit or delete it.

+All necessary secret variables were stored in the env.py file.

 # Technology